The Station, Rolleston

 The Station is a planned shopping centre located in Rolleston, New Zealand.
-According to the developers, it will be 1.5 times bigger than Tower Junction (Christchurch’s largest bulk retail complex), making this project the South Island's largest non-enclosed retail centre, with an area of 18 ha.
-Construction will start in 2023.
+According to the developers, it will be 1.5 times bigger than Tower Junction (Christchurch's largest bulk retail complex), making this project the South Island's largest non-enclosed retail centre, with an area of 18 ha.
+Construction was scheduled to start in 2023.
+As of 2026, it has yet to happen.

 History

 The name of the proposed retail centre was chosen to acknowledge Rolleston’s early history as a railway terminal.

 Rolleston Industrial Holdings applied for resource consent with the Selwyn District Council in 2022.
 As of December 2022, further plans have not been released.

 Tenants

 The development is set to have approximately 50 stores.

 Parking

 The development has space for 1,906 car including 71 mobility bays, and 181 cycle parks.

 The Station plan also includes space for a potential park-and-ride facility and bus station, alongside Rolleston’s existing city-bound railway station.